How and When to Report

 To support our community of students, faculty and staff, Webster University offers resources through the Counseling and Life Development Office.
 If you are experiencing personal issues, please know that we are here to help.
 For support, call the office at 314-968-7030 or visit the Counseling and Life Development page.

-The Title IX Office offers annual trainings for new students, faculty, and staff.
+The Office for Civil Rights Compliance offers annual Title IX trainings for new students, faculty and staff.
 As part of Webster’s commitment to providing a harassment free learning environment, all new students will need to complete an online sexual harassment awareness and training course.
 This course provides students with information on University resources and presents bystander intervention techniques.
-Undergraduate and Graduate Students will receive email communications with information to access the training.
+Undergraduate and graduate students will receive email communications with information to access the training.

 New undergraduate students who enroll in Webster will automatically be enrolled in the course approximately one week after classes commence for the term.